seemoo-lab/PrivateDrop-Base/README.md

-# OpenDrop Base
+# PrivateDrop Base

-The OpenDrop Base framework is a Swift framework that supports Apple's AirDrop and the enhanced version PrivateDrop that adds an extra layer of privacy using private set intersection (PSI).
+The PrivateDrop Base framework is a Swift framework that supports Apple's AirDrop and the enhanced version PrivateDrop that adds an extra layer of privacy using private set intersection (PSI).

 ## Configuration
 AirDrop and PSI have a couple of pre-requesites to be used properly: <br>